Source: George Reynolds Monument

 Captain George Reynolds was an officer under Greene in the Revolutionary War.

-The George Reynolds Monument is within sight of the prominent Nathaniel Greene monument, alongside an old road (now a walking path); it is very close to the former location of the now-removed Clio monument.
+The memorial is located in Guilford Courthouse National Military Park, at stop 8 of the Auto Tour Road.
+It is within sight of the prominent Nathaniel Greene monument, alongside an old road (now a walking path); it is very close to the former location of the now-removed Clio monument and a few steps away from Joseph Morehead Monument.